 Blog & News

-Whistleblower Law Collaborative attorneys Suzanne E. Durrell, Robert M. Thomas, Jr., and David W.S.
-Lieberman are pleased to announce that two experienced attorneys have been added to their practice, in what is now a five-attorney practice newly organized as the Whistleblower Law Collaborative LLC.
+Suzanne E. Durrell, Robert M. Thomas, Jr., and David W.S.
+Lieberman are pleased to announce that Linda C. Severin and Bruce C. Judge have joined their firm, in what is now a five-attorney practice newly organized as the Whistleblower Law Collaborative LLC.

 Linda C. Severin joined the practice in January of this year, having previously collaborated with Bob and Suzanne on the hugely successful False Claims Act qui tam litigation against biotech giant Amgen and others that settled in 2012.
 Linda comes to the practice with vast litigation and prosecutorial experience, having served with distinction as an Assistant U.S. Attorney in the Southern District of New York (Manhattan) including as the Deputy Chief and Acting Chief of the Narcotics Unit, as a Deputy Chief of Appeals, and as Chief of the New York / New Jersey Organized Crime Drug Enforcement Task Force.
 As a federal prosecutor, she investigated and tried cases involving fraud, racketeering, drug trafficking, money laundering, and extortion.
 She later worked as a litigation attorney for The Boeing Company and in private practice in Seattle, Washington.
 Prior to joining the U.S. Attorney’s Office, she served a law clerk to the Honorable John E. Sprizzo, District Judge for the Southern District of New York.
 She received her J.D. from the University of Virginia Law School and her B.A. from the University of Michigan, where she was a member of its women’s basketball team.
 She currently serves on the Board of Governors of the University of Michigan Alumnae Council.